-No governor may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it

-- the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
+- No governor may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
 It may only be possible to establish the facts and make recommendations - many complainants will feel nervous and inhibited in a formal setting Parents / carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child / young person and present during all or part of the meeting Careful consideration of the atmosphere and proceedings should ensure that the child / young person does not feel intimidated.

-The committee should respect the views of the child/young person and give them equal consideration to those of adults If the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint.
-Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which parts of the meeting, if any, the child / young person needs to attend However, the parent should be advised that agreement might not always be
+The committee should respect the views of the child/young person and give them equal consideration to those of adults the welfare of the child/young person is paramount

+If the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint.
+Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which parts of the meeting, if any, the child / young person needs to attend